ncw/www/_posts/gchq-challenge.rst

 Fetched using ``HTTP/1.1`` and the ``GET`` program.
 Which looks like it could be the password!
 But it doesn't work :-(

-I then looked at headers too and found nothing interesting.
-I then tried using ``keygen.exe`` with a corrected license file - it doesn't work as I expected as the webserver doesn't support HTTP/1.0.
+The headers showed nothing interesting.
+I then tried using ``keygen.exe`` with a corrected license file - it didn't work as I expected as the webserver doesn't support HTTP/1.0 (or maybe I did something wrong).

 However trying it by hand using telnet and ``HTTP/1.0`` does do something different::